pmcavoy89/bubble-sort/README.md

 # Bubble Sort

 Bubble Sort is an algorithm that allows a list of elements to be put into order.
-This is done by swapping the elements that are out of number.
+This is done by swapping the elements that are out of order.
 Given a size of n elements, the algorithm runs O(n)^2 time.

 ## Pseudo Code